Conference agenda.

 9:00 AM–4:00 PM (TRU/off-site)

 Kick off the conference with optional, hands-on learning opportunities focused on practical skills and leadership in outdoor recreation.
-Planned topics include trail building, wildlife safety, and governance, with sessions led by experienced practitioners.
+Planned topics include trail building, wildlife safety, off-road vehicle skills and safety, and governance, with sessions led by experienced practitioners.
 Some workshops will take place at TRU, while others may be hosted off-site for field-based learning.

 ORCBC members will receive early access to registration.
 Stay tuned for updates on topics and registration details.